 1. Introduction

-Patient-Centered Outcome Measures (PCOM) including patient-reported outcome measures (PROMs), patient-reported experience measures (PREMs) and goal-based outcomes (GBO) as well as proxy measures, are essential tools for assessing patient health outcomes.
+Patient-Centered Outcome Measures including patient-reported outcome measures (PROMs), patient-reported experience measures and goal-based outcomes as well as proxy measures, are essential tools for assessing patient health outcomes.
 In palliative care, PROMs support diagnosis, assessment, symptom management and communication between the patient and healthcare provider [1, 2].
 They also contribute to service evaluation and research by providing insight into care quality and the impact of interventions [3, 4].

-PROMs for children and young people (CYP) with life-limiting and life-threatening conditions (LLC/LTCs) present significant challenges, primarily due to the developmental differences among this population and the heterogenous nature of the conditions [5-7].
+PROMs for children and young people with life-limiting and life-threatening conditions (LLC/LTCs) present significant challenges, primarily due to the developmental differences among this population and the heterogenous nature of the conditions [5-7].
 Pain is a particularly critical and complex domain within PROMs, due to its subjective nature, developmental variations in expression, and the influence of underlying conditions [8, 9].
 Consequently, current knowledge in developing suitable pain assessment tools remains underdeveloped leading to further challenges in optimal pain management in the paediatric population [10].
 This is especially challenging for breakthrough pain (BTP).
-Despite a high prevalence rate among CYP with LLC/LTCs [11-13], BTP diagnosis and management in this population is hindered due to the lack of agreed upon definition and characterization of BTP [14, 15].
+Despite a high prevalence rate among children and young people with LLC/LTCs [11-13], BTP diagnosis and management in this population is hindered due to the lack of agreed upon definition and characterization of BTP [14, 15].

 A systematic review of BTP measures by our group [16] identified over 50 tools available for BTP assessment of adults patients, including two diagnostic algorithms developed to aid in BTP diagnosis: the Breakthrough Cancer Pain Algorithm [17, 18], and the Davies Algorithm [19, 20].
 However, there is currently no standardised measure specifically designed for use in the paediatric patient population [16].

-To address this gap, following COSMIN [21-23] and expert guidelines (FDA; U.S. Department of Health and Human Services: Food and Drug Administration [24], ISPOR; Matza, Patrick [25], Initiative on Methods, Measurement and Pain Assessment in Clinical Trials (IMMPACT); Turk, Dworkin [26]) for developing and evaluating validated patient-reported outcome measures, the multi-phase BEACON clinical trial aims to develop the Breakthrough Pain Assessment Questionnaire for use with CYP with LLC/LTCs, aged 3 months to 25 years.
-Two forms of the questionnaire will be developed: a self-report form (BTPAQ-SR) and a form for pre- or non-verbal CYP to be completed by a parent, carer or healthcare professional.
+To address this gap, following COnsensus-based Standards for the selection of health Measurement INstruments (COSMIN) [21-23] and expert guidelines (FDA; U.S. Department of Health and Human Services: Food and Drug Administration [24], ISPOR; Matza, Patrick [25], Initiative on Methods, Measurement and Pain Assessment in Clinical Trials (IMMPACT); Turk, Dworkin [26]) for developing and evaluating validated patient-reported outcome measures, the multi-phase BEACON clinical trial aims to develop the Breakthrough Pain Assessment Questionnaire for use with children and young people with LLC/LTCs, aged 3 months to 25 years.
+Two forms of the questionnaire will be developed: a self-report form (BTPAQ-SR) and a form for pre- or non-verbal children and young people to be completed by a parent, carer or healthcare professional.
 A pre-development phase established the need and support for a validated measure to diagnose, characterize, and assess BTP in patients aged 3 months to 25 years.
-This was achieved through systematic reviews [27-29], qualitative interviews [30], Patient and Public Involvement (PPI) input, and expert consensus (UK NIHR Clinical Research Network (CRN) Children, Pain & Palliative Care Clinical Research Group (CSG)).
+This was achieved through systematic reviews [27-29], qualitative interviews [30], Patient and Public Involvement (PPI) input, and expert consensus (UK NIHR Clinical Research Network Children, Pain & Palliative Care Clinical Research Group ).

 The primary goal of the current study was to refine the BTPAQ-SR through an international, sequential, electronic Delphi (e-Delphi) process, recruiting healthcare professionals with at least three years of clinical experience working with children and young people with life-limiting/life-threatening conditions.
 The e-Delphi method is especially suitable when a subject lacks empirical evidence, and has been widely applied in paediatric healthcare research, particularly PROM development [31, 32], and paediatric palliative care outcome development [33, 34].
 Given the lack of agreement surrounding BTP diagnosis, employing the Delphi methodology to obtain expert opinion and consensus of the BTPAQ-SR was considered essential.
 The use of an e-Delphi format also facilitated international panel representation, while allowing flexibility and anonymity in expert feedback [35].